-This manual specifically covers the setup, operation, calibration and maintenance of Aquaprobe® models AP-700, AP-800 & AP-2000 running V4.07+ firmware, Aquameter® models running V6.20+ firmware, AquaLink V5.00+ PC software and associated Aquaprobe® accessories.
+This manual covers the setup, operation, calibration and maintenance of the Aquaprobe® AP-5000 V4.07+, Aquameter® V6.20+ Meter, AquaLink V5.00+ PC software and associated Aquaprobe® accessories.
 If your Aquaprobe® or Aquameter® are running earlier firmware, the functionality may differ from that shown in this manual.
 In this case, contact Aquaread for an earlier version of this manual or return your equipment for firmware upgrade.